Ames-hub/StatFlux/README.md

 * 📊 **CLEAR VISUALS**: Not only read, but SEE your data with a graph.

 ## Privacy
-StatScience is completely private.
+StatFlux is completely private.
 Nobody will know anything about anything unless you yourself directly tell them, or you give them access.

 ## Who's the Target?
 This tool is for anyone and anything that needs to keep track of a number, such as: